aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 #### Symmetric IRB model

-To configure symmetric IRB model, use the following structure:
+To configure the symmetric IRB model, use the following structure:

 ```yaml
 tenants: